Categories

 A wonderful catastrophe

-Q: Do you have any comments regarding why a word or phrase can completely reverse its meaning over time.
+Q: Do you have any comments regarding why a word or phrase can completely reverse its meaning over time?
 For example, “hoi polloi” went from meaning the exclusive classes to the unwashed masses.

 A: In fact, “hoi polloi” has meant the masses or the common people since classical times.
 Some folks erroneously believe it originally meant the elite, but that’s not true.

 This misconception is probably the result of confusion with “hoity-toity,” an old expression that means, among other things, pompous or self-important.
-I recently wrote a blog item that touched on the expression “hoi polloi.”
+We recently wrote a blog item that touched on the expression “hoi polloi.”

 As for your larger question, it’s true that words and phrases can change in such a way that their modern meanings become the reverse (or nearly so) of the originals.